Statick/RecoverOrphanFields/README.md

     default: ""

 input -
-    here you can send a different clip to be inspected for frame matches, while the output will still be derived from the main clip "c". this is useful if you want to display TFM/Telecide metrics while you work on the video, as normally that text being imposed on the video will interfere with the frame matching - instead you can send a "clean" output from TFM here so that the matching is correct, while still allowing the TFM metrics to be visible in the output
+    here you can send a different clip to be inspected for field matches, while the output will still be derived from the main clip "c". the field matching is influenced by noise in particular dot crawl, so you may find it helpful to send a denoised clip here. also if you want to display TFM metrics on screen, this would also influence the field matching, so send a clean clip here

     default: null

     # example usage if you want to show TFM metrics on screen
-    RecoverOrphanFields_Setup(show = true)
+    RecoverOrphanFields_Setup()
     tfm_visible = TFM(show = true)
     tfm_clean = TFM(show = false)
-    tfm_visible.RecoverOrphanFields(show = true, input = tfm_clean)
+    tfm_visible.RecoverOrphanFields(input = tfm_clean)

 output -
-    path to a plain text output file. any frames that are replaced by this script will be logged to this file
+    path to a plain text output file. any frames that are replaced by this script will be logged to this file, along with the x and threshold values for each frame

     default: ""
 ```